-Students should respond to and produce, the following styles of writing in school-based assessments, individually or in combination: descriptive, personal and reflective.
+Students should respond to and produce, the following styles of writing in school-based assessments, individually or in combination: descriptive, informative, personal.

 Refer to Appendix 2 for details of the features and conventions of the text types and characteristics of the styles of writing.